 The traditional flu vaccines offer protection against the three different strains of the flu that are expected to circulate during flu season.
 These vaccines do not contain any form of live flu virus.
 They are available for for people 6 months of age and older.

 Looking for something effective against the flu without all the preservatives and antibiotics?
 The first cell-based flu shot is another option to help prevent the flu.
 It was the first of its kind and has been approved for those aged 18 and up.
 This vaccine was formed by introducing the virus into cell cultures instead of chicken eggs.

 Another cell-based option out there for those who are looking for something that is highly pure is Flubok®.
 Flubok® is a shot that does not contain any live antibiotics, eggs, influenza virus, gelatin, formaldhyde, or latex.
 This vaccine can be a great option for those with egg allergies.
 Flubok® is available for adults 18 years of age and older.

 As our bodies age, they naturally become weaker.
 Therefore, seniors are at much higher

 risk of influenza-related complications.
 In fact, 90% of deaths that occur during the flu season are of those aged 65 years and over.
-The Fluzone High Dose Flu Vaccine is specifically designed for adults who are 65+.
-It is made up of an inactivated virus and given as an injection.
-This is a safe way to ensure that seniors gain optimal immunity for the flu season.

 This vaccine is very similar to the traditional trivalent vaccine; the only difference is the protection against four strains instead of three.
 These shots are for people aged 6 months and older.
 However, the CDC notes that if the quadrivalent vaccine is not available, you should still be sure to get the trivalent vaccine, and it does not recommend the quadrivalent over the trivalent option.